wpmarketingteam/WP5.6Marcomms/Questions and Answers/2_twenty_twenty_one_theme.md

-Status: Versioon 2020/11/25.
+**Status: Version 2020/11/25.
 Finalization with the Release Squad.

 # Twenty Twenty One Theme